centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/advanced-configuration.md

     MariaDB.

   - DB Port
-    The type of the database being accessed.
+    The port of the database being accessed.

+      - DB User
+    The user account for connecting to this database.

   - DB Name